hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 - **Policy Sets** are groups of **Sentinel Policies** (and optionally Sentinel Modules)
   - They can be enforced on all workspaces or only on selected workspaces within one or more organizations.
-- They are usually created in VCS repositories and then registered with organizations using the Terraform Cloud UI or API.
+- They are usually created in VCS repositories and then registered with organizations using the HCP Terraform UI or API.
 - Additionally, **Parameters** can be added to policy sets allowing the secure introduction of credentials needed by API endpoints invoked with the Sentinel HTTP import.

 ---